andre-st/goodreads-toolbox/likeminded.md

 ## Observations and limitations

 **Latest version:**
-- reduce the program's runtime by using a special purpose shelf (--shelf parameter):
-  Start with 100 "best-of" books, which are already somehow representative of its readers; alternatively specify multiple shelves in a single run.
-  Avoid using your "ALL" or "read" shelf because loading data could take a month with too many books.
+- loading data could take a month with too many books: Prefer a separate "best-of" shelf (with 100 representative books) over the "All" or "Read" shelves.
-- slow but good enough since you run it 4x a year
+  You can specify multiple shelves in a single run (--shelf parameter).
+- the more popular your literature, the longer the program's runtime and the more questionable its results (too generic, many unseen reviewers) - or: add good but rare books to your "best-of" shelf
 - make sure you have some _Gigabytes_ of free diskspace for /tmp/
 - there's no way to load _all_ reviews of a book, but the program tries different things to get as much reviews as possible.